 Hello!

 I grew up in Roseburg, Oregon.
-I was an undergraduate at Yale University (B.S., astrophysics, 2016) and a graduate student at UC Berkeley (Ph.D., astrophysics, 2021).
-I moved to Harvard in 2021.
+I was an undergraduate at Yale University (B.S., astrophysics, 2016), a graduate student at UC Berkeley (Ph.D., astrophysics, 2021), and a postdoc at the Harvard/Smithsonian Center for Astrophysics (Junior Fellow, 2021-2023).
+I moved to Caltech in 2023.
+I also hold an Adjunct Scientist appointment at the Max Planck Institute for Astronomy in Heidelberg.
 Besides astronomy, I like food, running, hiking and cycling, playing chess, and memes.

 Contact Me